Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The molecular dynamics simulations are made in several settings, and they are discussed in the articles.
 Gaint charge inversion in this case is about macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
-The simulation code @chginv3.f03 with parminv3.h and is used.
+The simulation code @chginv3.f03 with parminv3.h and CIMV3_config.START3 is used.
+The run is done by MPI and FFTW3, and PDF's are shown with figures.
-Figures are shown, partly by color pictures.
+In the articles (Ref.
+1), the figures are illustrated partly in color pictures.

 ## References ##